-4.5 Different Palm Regions
+E. Different Palm Regions

-To examine the identification performance of different palm regions, we computed three separate CMC curves (see Fig. 17) for matching images from the three palm regions in the 150 live-scan partial images against the background database of 10,200 full prints.
-The thenar region was found to be the most challenging palmprint region with a rank-1 recognition accuracy of only 52 percent, which is much lower than the accuracy of the interdigital region (98 percent) and the hypothenar region (86 percent).
+To examine the identification performance of different palm regions, we computed three separate CMC curves (see Fig. 18) for matching images from the three palm regions in the 150 live-scan partial images against the background database of 10,200 full prints.
+The thenar region was found to be the most challenging palmprint region with a rank-1 recognition accuracy of only 52%, which is much lower than the accuracy of the interdigital region (98%) and the hypothenar region (86%).
 The low accuracy for the thenar region is due to the presence of a large number of creases in the thenar region and the smaller size of the images from the thenar region.
-During our collection of live-scan partial palmprints, we intended to exclusively capture each of the three regions.
+During our collection of live-scan partial palmprints, we intended to capture each of the three regions exclusively.
 However, it is not easy to scan the thenar region alone without interference of the other two regions due to the structure of the thenar region.
 Therefore, only a part of the thenar region, which is characterized by a large number of creases, is scanned.
 As a result, the size of the images from the thenar region is smaller than that of the images from the other two regions.
-The superior performance of the interdigital to the hypothenar is due to 1) the direction field in the interdigital region is more distinctive than that in the hypothenar region) and 2) some of the hypothenar images in our database contain the edge of the palm where the ridge pattern is not present.
-Since just using partial palmprints from the interdigital region can achieve a rank-1 recognition rate of 98 percent, we can predict that the rank-1 recognition accuracy of full-to-full palmprint matching (searching the full prints of the live-scan partial palmprints against the full background database) using the proposed algorithm should be greater than or equal to 98 percent.
+The superior performance of the interdigital to the hypothenar is due to: (i) the direction field in the interdigital region is more distinctive than that in the hypothenar region), and (ii) some of the hypothenar images in our database contain the edge of the palm where the ridge pattern is not present.
+Since just using partial palmprints from the interdigital region can achieve a rank-1 recognition rate of 98%, we can predict that the rank-1 recognition accuracy of full-to-full palmprint matching (searching the full prints of the live-scan partial palmprints against the full background database) using the proposed algorithm should be greater than or equal to 98%.

-Fig. 17.
+Fig. 18.
 CMC curves for matching live-scan partial images from three different palm regions against the background database of 10,200 full prints.
 The numbers of the partial images from the three palm regions are the same (50).

-4.6 Quality of Latents
+F. Quality of Latents

-We manually classified the 100 latent palmprints into three different quality levels: good (45 latents), bad (34 latents), and ugly (21 latents).
-This terminology for latent palmprint quality is adapted from NIST SD27 [35] where latent fingerprints were assigned the same labels.
+We manually classified the 100 latent palmprints into three different quality levels: good (45 latents), bad (34 latents) and ugly (21 latents).
+This terminology for latent palmprint quality is adapted from NIST SD27 [11] where latent fingerprints were assigned the same labels.
 The average number of reliable minutiae extracted in good, bad, and ugly latents is 77, 56, and 45, respectively.
-An example image with each quality level is shown in Fig. 18.
-Fig. 19 shows the CMC curves for matching latents with these three quality levels against the background database of 10,200 full prints.
+An example image with each quality level is shown in Fig. 19.
+Fig. 20 shows the CMC curves for matching latents with these three quality levels against the background database of 10,200 full prints.
 As expected, the matching performance of latents with different quality levels is dramatically different.
 These results indicate that, while the proposed system can deal with latents of good quality satisfactorily, the intervention of latent experts is still necessary in the case of latents with bad and ugly quality.

-The three latents (same as those in Fig. 18) and their mated full prints, which were all correctly identified at rank-1 by the proposed algorithm, are shown in Fig. 20.
+The three latents (same as those in Fig. 19) and their mated full prints, which were all correctly identified at rank 1 by the proposed algorithm, are shown in Fig. 21.
 The latents have been aligned with the mated full prints.
-Two examples of unsuccessful match are shown in Fig. 21, where the poor quality of both the latents and full print is the reason for the matching failure.
-Unsuccessful matches can be classified into two categories: alignment failure and match failure.
-Alignment failures occur in the case of very low-quality prints (e.g., Fig. 21a) and match failures occur in the case of moderately low-quality prints (e.g., Fig. 21b).
-In all the 31 unsuccessful matches, 67.7 percent of them belong to alignment failure.
+An example of unsuccessful match is shown in Fig. 22, where the poor quality of both the latent and full print is the reason for the matching failure.